modin-project/unidist/docs/using_unidist/unidist_on_mpi.rst

 .. note::
     Root proccess will allways be executed locally and other proccesses will be spawned in order on the specified hosts.
-    If you want to run root proccess on anoother host you should use `ssh host` before your command and thoroughly check that environment will be correct.
-    You can set some variables into ssh or activate conda envirenment before running python script.

-    If you want to start a root process on another host, you should use `ssh host` before the command and carefully check that the environment is correct.
+    If you want to run root proccess on anoother host, you should use `ssh host` before the command and carefully check that the environment is correct.
-    You can set some variables in ssh command or activate the conda environment right before running the Python script:
+    You can set some variables in ssh command or activate the conda envirenment right before running the Python script:

 .. code-block:: bash